 Large-scale department store Christmas displays are no longer the lure they once were, not even on Fifth Avenue, and the priorities of customers are shifting to greater convenience and cost-effectiveness.
 Accordingly, retailers that only offer their products online and those with brick-and-mortar stores must adapt to the changing expectations of customers to maximize profits.

 Although online holiday sales are expected to rise, the news isn't all rosy.
 Online retailers will have to find ways to set themselves apart in a context in which shoppers have seemingly endless choices, and small eCommerce sites will have to deal with challenges related to logistics and shipping.
+One way to start is to look at 2018 holiday retail trends for insights.

 Retailers are feeling confident about the 2019 holiday season, and with good reason.
 If the 2018 holiday season can be taken as a guide to what to expect, online retailers can look forward to an increase in sales from last year.
 Many already do, in fact.
-A survey of 106 retailers showed that 44% expect at least a 25% increase in sales next season, while 51% expect an increase of no more than 25%.
+A holiday shopping trends survey of 106 retailers showed that 44% expect at least a 25% increase in sales next season, while 51% expect an increase of no more than 25%.
 Very few, 5%, expect a downturn or stagnant sales.

 Of shoppers surveyed, 69% reported purchasing items online, and 37% of those said they preferred to skip the in-store experience and shop from the comfort of their homes, the "pajamas effect."
 That appears to be an increasingly important factor in whether to shop online.
 While many shoppers still prefer the brick-and-mortar experience, online shopping often wins out for a variety of reasons: